sujoncham/grocery-store-client/README.md

 ## Project Restricted

 - without login you can not add product, update, edit, delete
-- have to email verification, or if socially register no need to email verify
+- have to email verification, or if socially registered! no need to email verify